ericalli/static-site-boilerplate/README.md

 For general questions about Static Site Boilerplate, tweet at [@ericalli](https:twitter.com/ericalli).

 Anyone is welcome to contribute.
-If you decide to get involved, please take a moment to review the following:
+If you decide to get involved, please take a moment and check out the following:

 * [Bug reports](.github/CONTRIBUTING.md#bugs)
 * [Feature requests](.github/CONTRIBUTING.md#features)